RealKindOne/znc-aka/README.md

     ALTER TABLE users_temp RENAME TO users;
     UPDATE users SET event = '0', texts = '0', joins = '0', parts = '0', quits = '0', account = '0', gecos = '0';

+NOTE: Users `firstseen` and `lastseen` will be the same so you will not know the actual `firstseen` on all existing users.

 If everything was successful you can delete the old database and use the VACUUM command for recovering free space.